 ARTICLE XVI – AUTHORITY TO HIRE

 The Board has the authority to hire, supervise, and remove staff to execute the operations of The Society.
 It may, at its own discretion, delegate any duties performed by the Board or Officers of The Society to such staff, with the exception of any action requiring voting privileges.
 The President of the Board shall be the Executive Director’s supervisor.
 However, the President may delegate day-to-day supervision to a designee of the President’s choosing.

-These Bylaws Amendments were presented to the membership at the Annual Meeting on July 31, 2020 and subsequently approved by the Membership in accordance with the provisions therein, attested by: